 Cryogenic refrigeration also has lower upfront costs.
 The purchase and installation of equipment is inexpensive and takes up less floor space compared to mechanical refrigeration equipment.
 But cryogenic refrigeration requires large volumes of refrigerant, an ongoing, costly expense.

-Wolverine Packing Co., a meat processor in Detroit, has already seen return on investment since it installed two cryogenic bottom injection (BI) chilling systems from Messer, a Germany-based company that specializes in industrial, medical, and specialty gases.
+Wolverine Packing Co., a meat processor in Detroit, has already seen return on investment since it installed two cryogenic bottom injection (BI) chilling systems from Messer, a Bridgewater, N.J.-based company that supplies industrial gases and freezing and chilling equipment for the food industry.
 The processor uses the system to mix its ground beef product prior to grinding and forming patties.
 The system injects liquid nitrogen from multiple points at the bottom of Wolverine’s twin mixers, leveraging the thermodynamic properties of the nitrogen.
 The nitrogen starts chilling the product the moment it is injected and continues to chill it as it disperses and blends with the food product.
 According to Riley Cronk, production planner at Wolverine, the BI system chills the temperature of the meat between 29°F and 31°F, the ideal temperature range for forming patties, about 30 seconds faster per batch than the company’s previous chilling system.

 Wolverine previously used a carbon dioxide cryogenic chilling system that worked fine until the company had to increase production.
 When the liquid carbon dioxide was injected into the meat, Wolverine had to give the cryogen enough time to sublimate.
 But as production demands grew, the company didn’t have the time to wait for complete sublimation.
 So the fine carbon dioxide particles turned into moisture rather than gas, trapping moisture in the meat.
 That created a red liquid and air leaking from the meat in the package.